jonagill/GreatNorthwestBakingShow/Spoilers/CharacterBriefs.md

 However, baking is not their true passion.
 Instead, the Creative Contestant hoping to launch a new career as a murder mystery novelist, and they are hoping that the Baking Show will boost their profile enough to make their debut book a big success.

 Yesterday they found evidence suggesting that the Technical Contestant had been sleeping with Paul Holyroot.
-Assuming this meant that the judging would be biased, they gave up on practicing for the evening and decided to drink their sorrows away with the Youtuber instead.
+Assuming this meant that the judging would be biased, they gave up on practicing for the evening and decided to vent their sorrows to the Youtuber instead.

 ### The Partygoer